UppASD/UppASD/README.md

 ---
 # Installation:
-## Binary
+## Precompiled binaries
 Download and unpack a binary from the [Release][Release] page.
-Installers for Linux and Windows are also available.
+Installers are available for Linux and Windows.
+After a successful installation, the code can be run by `uppasd` from the command line.

-*Note: The pre-compiled binaries are not optimized, so building from source is recommended for production usage*
+_Note: The pre-compiled binaries are not optimized, so building from source is recommended for production usage_

 ---

 ## Build from source